christo/loquacious/README.md

 * ElevenLabs account for the ElevenLabsVoice, and `brew install mpv`
 * For SystemVoice on `macos`, system command `say` is used.
 Various voices are assumed to exist
+* `git` assumed on `$PATH` for devmode version definition.
+Database tracks each boot and run independently
 * SadTalker has been tested for speech audio and image to lip sync video and its dependencies are a bit wild and hairy.
 Installing it on a capable MacBook Pro required `Anaconda`, `ffmpeg` and various python packages.
 Instructions in the